UCL-CCS/ML-PB-Covid-drug/README.md

 ## initial-pdbs

-Contains the PDBS used to create starting structures, including conserved water molecules
+Contains .csv files for top 10,000 compounds to each protein target from docking studies, and PDB files for the proteins and the top 100 compounds.
+The latter are used to create starting structures for the MD simulations.

 ## ligand-ff-params